sepidehpouyan/reactive-tools/add_new_architectures.md

 In this way, if we don't use a specific architecture we are not forced to install its modules, and the scripts will work without it as well.

-E.g. If i don't use Sancus modules in my system, i don't need to install Sancus compiler and its python library to run the scripts.
+E.g. If I don't use Sancus modules in my system, I don't need to install Sancus compiler and its python library to run the scripts.